corda/corda-docs-portal/content/en/platform/corda/5.0-beta/introduction/key-concepts.md

 {{< figure src="images/packaging.png" figcaption="CorDapp Packaging" >}}

+You can read how to package your CorDapp in the [Development Tutorials](../developing/development-tutorials/cordapp-packaging.html).

 ### Corda Packages (CPKs)
 CPKs are the Corda equivalent of a software library.
 They represent testable, reusable, sub-components of a final application.
 Corda runs each CPK runs in its own [sandbox](#sandboxes), isolated from other CPKs.